distractabee/portfolio-challenge/README.md

 ## License

-This project is under the MIT license, which you can also ind in the repository.
+This project is under the MIT license, which you can also find in the repository.